 This cake proves one perfect flower is all you need.
 To make this Easter dessert, frost a layer cake with chocolate icing and swipe your knife to make vertical stripes.
 Finish with a large white flower, such as a peony.

 Top crunchy, creamy pavlova with fresh fruit, sweet syrup, and blush pink petals and for a special after-dinner treat.
 Choose edible rose petals in a variety of pink shades.
 Pile on whipped cream, fruit, and petals just before serving.

-Let a classic layer cake steal the show after Easter dinner.
+Let a classic carrot cake steal the show after Easter dinner.
 A few scattered rose petals add a pop color.
 Serve the cake on a tall cake stand for even more drama.